bsvihovec/docs/admin/index.md

 ## API for metrics (experimental)
 {: #envappmetricsapi}

-You can use two experimental APIs to gather metrics about your environment or applications.
+You can use three experimental APIs to gather metrics about your environment or applications.
 These APIs return an array of data points for the metrics that you requested over the time that you specified.

 The Metrics APIs that are described in the following sections can be accessed from the region-specific endpoint, for example: